The Lux Cruise Dossier

 There is now some real money behind brands like Crystal and Virgin.
 I am thinking of “buy out any annoying competitors” kind of money.
 But at this juncture, there seems to be these new, growing brands in the luxury segment with no signs of consolidation.
 I fear I will be keeping the late night candles burning to keep up with all of this.
 And complicating it all, is the current belief that PR is best done in small dribs and drabs.
 That’s not how we launched the Titanic.

 All of which leads me to the delicate issue concerning the total lack of interest most Americans have of visiting other portions of our planet.
-I just don’t understand why so few Americans have ever hold a passport, a document I absolutely cherish.
+I just don’t understand why so few Americans have ever held a passport, a document I absolutely cherish.
 I mean here is Sir Richard working his fingers to the bone trying to launch a new cruise line and the percentage of Americans who will have the potential to sail her is quite limited based on the number of Americans who have the proper documentation to get themselves out-of-country.
-Well no matter, you can depend on Mr. Trump to tell you all you need to know, I suppose, about the rest of the world.
+Well, no matter, you can depend on Mr. Trump to tell you all you need to know, I suppose, about the rest of the world.

 It’s an old witticism, but one worth repeating here:

 What do you call someone who speaks three languages?
 Multilingual.